langstonstewart/PocketDex-Codex/README.md

 |:------------------------------------:|:------------------------------------:
 | **???
 (A3)**                | **April 30th, 2025**              |

-this tool is currently only available for Windows.
+*This tool is currently only available for Windows.*

 ## How To Use (Installation):